-- Mid-Course Check-In WWF Output Test or Compliance WWF Output Test under the Consent Decree; and - E. A showing of the City's substantial continuous improvement toward the necessary Inflow and Rapid Infiltration reductions as assumed by the Flow Model. - ii.
-The Non-Linear High Priority Source plan may address any source of Inflow and Rapid Infiltration identified by EBMUD, regardless of when it was identified. - iii.
+Mid-Course Check-In WWF Output Test or Compliance WWF Output Test under the Consent Decree; and iii.
 If the aggregate estimated cost to eliminate the Non-Linear High Priority Sources selected in a Fiscal Year equals or exceeds the costs in the table below, the City shall take actions to eliminate the Non-Linear High Priority Source(s) no later than the corresponding deadline in the table.
 The appropriate deadline shall begin on December 31st of each Year.